State-owned enterprises of Russia

-Russian government ownership of various companies and organizations, collectively known as state-owned enterprises (SOEs), still play an important role in the national economy.
+Russian government ownership of various companies and organizations, collectively known as state-owned enterprises (SOEs), play an important role in the national economy.
 The approximately 4,100 enterprises that have some degree of state ownership accounted for 39% of all employment in 2007 (down from over 80% in 1990).
 In 2007, SOEs controlled 64% of the banking sector, 47% of the oil and gas sector, and 37% of the utility sector.

 State corporations are established by the Russian government to boost industrial sectors.
-Rosstat figures show that 529,300 enterprises are partly or wholly owned by the state, of which between 30,000 and 31,000 are commercial companies (generating revenue).
-The 54 largest enterprises account for over two-thirds of the total revenues generated by state-owned organizations.
-SOEs account for 40% of the capitalization on the Russian stock market, one of the highest shares in the world.
+Rosstat figures from early 2013 showed that 529,300 enterprises were partly or wholly owned by the state, of which approximately 31,000 were commercial companies (generating revenue).
+The 54 largest enterprises accounted for over two-thirds of the total revenues generated by state-owned organizations.
+SOEs accounted for 40% of the capitalization on the Russian stock market, one of the highest shares in the world.

 Legal form

 Russian state-owned companies are typically established under the legal form of joint stock companies (OAO or ZAO), unitary enterprises (federal, regional or municipal), or state corporations.